svmundada/oidc-adventures/README.md

-# OIDC Adventures in Kuberentes Land
+# OIDC Adventures in Kubernetes Land

 ## What is OIDC ?
 OIDC: OpenId Connect.
 It is a authentication/authorisation protocol based on oauth 2.0 flows.